rust-lang/rust/text/0000-north-star.md

 desired by users is to know _in what release_ any given feature will become available.

-To reduce process burden on team members we will not require them to make that estimate themselves, instead a single person will have the responsibility each quarter to examine the roadmap, its goals and time estimates, and turn those into release estimates for individual features.
+To reduce process burden on team members we will not require them to make that estimate themselves; the teams will work purely in terms of quarterly milestones.
+Instead, we will have a separate process to map the goals and time estimates into release estimates for individual features - a process that is likely automatable.

 The precise mechanics are to be determined.